Hunting sable in Africa

 Sable hunting prices Africa

-The cost of hunting sable in Africa for the 2016, 2017 and the 2018 sable hunting season is $ 6 500.
-This is the third year in a row that our sable hunting prices have remained the same.
+The cost of hunting sable in Africa for the 2016, 2017 and the 2018 sable hunting season was $ 6 500.
+Our sable hunting prices South Africa 2019 have been drastically reduced to $ 4 500 for the 2019 sable hunting season.

-Our sable hunting prices in South Africa are set for the whole of the 2018 sable hunting season.
+Our sable hunting prices South Africa are set for the whole of the 2019.

 Caliber for hunting sable in Africa